 Caffeine is Considered a Drug

 Caffeine is not only found in coffee beans.
-Caffeine is also in tea leaves, kola nuts (used in soda), and cacao pods (use in chocolate products).
+Caffeine is also in tea leaves, kola nuts (used in soda), and cacao pods (used in chocolate products).
 It is naturally occurring in some plants.
 Additionally, caffeine is sometimes used to treat headaches, asthma, gallbladder disease, and attention deficit hyperactivity disorder.

 Caffeine is deemed safe for healthy adults when taken by mouth at daily doses of 400mg or less.
 That is about 4 cups of coffee.